omarchan2401/obsidian_backup/github_repo/To-do list.md

 - Look at UCAS to see if anything else needs to be done.

 ## Today:
+- Find Cornell notes book and put in bag
+- Get new CS exercise book
+- Put key info into UCAS
+- Find green CS theory book
 - Finish reading flatland
-- Start drafting your personal statement.
+- Write first draft of personal statement.
 - Do post development testing
 - Look at the parts of evaluation in more detail to see what still needs to be done.
 - Start working on Evaluation for NEA